timothykannampuzha/maze-game-repo/README.md

     * Double-click the .exe file to launch the game.

-# Pseudocode for Python Maze and Raiders of the Lost Gems
+# Pseudocode for Python Maze and Raiders of lost gems

 1. Import required modules: turtle, pygame, random, math, etc.
 2. Initialize Pygame for sound and load sound effects.